ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### What are platform IDs?

-Microsoft Teams uses platform IDs to differentiate clients and platforms.
+Microsoft Teams uses platform IDs to differentiate clients and platforms for telemetry and flighting.

 | Friendly Name | Platform ID |
 | ------------- | ----------- |